 What is Udemy?

-Udemy is an online training platform offering tens of thousands of courses in a vast range of subjects.
-Around 24 Million students have taken courses via the platform at the time of writing.
+Udemy is an online learning platform offering over 150,000 different courses in a vast range of subjects.
+Over 44 Million people have taken courses via the site.

 This means that there are actually two important questions to answer: